verobla/Shouting-Big-Data/README.md

  they are all in package "nl.utwente.bigdata.shouting".
 For more information about the programs check the comments.

 2) Pig Latin part
-You first need to make sure you have the FullPigTable or the PigTable (depending if you want to test on the whole data or just a small part) on the hadoop file system.
+-You first need to make sure you have the FullPigTable or the PigTable (depending if you want to test on the whole data or just a small part) on the hadoop file system.
 For this, run the command:

 	hadoop fs -ls
-	(add the folder name if it's not in the main folder) and see if the file is there.
+	(add the folder name if it's not in the main folder)

+and see if the file is there.

 Then run the following:

-	pig time.pig		if you want to test on a small part of the data (PigTable) pig timeWhole.pig 	if you want to test on the whole table
+	pig time.pig		if you want to test on a small part of the data (PigTable)

+	pig timeWhole.pig 	if you want to test on the whole table